 These housing rehabilitation guidelines focus on the health and well-being of residents by identifying rehab practices that minimize contaminants and injury-causing materials.
 They are organized around the eight widely accepted Principles of Healthy Homes (shown in the diagram) plus one: Healthy Living and Active Design.

 The value-add of these guidelines is that they link specific recommended rehab standards to each of the Healthy Housing Principles.
 The Guidelines provide an easy-to-use crosswalk between the Principles and commonly-used Rehab or Property Standards.
-Each page of this website is dedicated to a specific Principle (Section A).
-Additionally, each Principle is linked to specific rehab standards (Section B) organized by building component (foundation, site development, roofing etc.) to enable users to easily incorporate these elements in their existing rehab standards.

 Note that HUD expects to update these guidelines on an on-going basis, based on feedback from users and advances in building technologies and practice.